GovTechSG/ship-hats-overview/manage-user-groups.md

 # Manage User Groups

-Using the user groups, you can:
+Using the user groups, as an SA or a PA, you can:
 - Group multiple users together
 - Assign tool's permissions to a group
 - Assign same permissions or roles to all users in a group